 - Drain the water from the pot into a strainer and transfer the walnuts to a small bowl

 - While the walnuts are still hot, sprinkle the sugar over the walnuts and mix well.
 The residual heat from the walnuts will melt the sugar.
+If you are using a bit of salt, add it during this step.

 - Once the sugar has dissolved and everything is well mixed, add in the oil and mix well